-Hong Kong International Airport (HKIA), the main airport in Hong Kong, has been experiencing significant growth rates in passenger and cargo traffic and aircraft movements in the past decade.
+Hong Kong International Airport (HKIA), the main airport in Hong Kong, has been witnessing significant growth rates in passenger and cargo traffic and aircraft movements over the past decade.

 3RS project details